zhujun1980/dhtrobot/README.md

 DHTRobot
 =======

-A kademila DHT implement in go
+A kademila DHT implementation in go

 ## Install